Segment Security

 from (segment policies)

-The from command adds a policy to a segment in order to filter traffic from a specified segment (the same segment or a different segment).
+The from command adds a policy to a segment in order to filter traffic from a specified segment, either the same segment or a different segment.
 The policy can be either policy-drop-all or policy-forward-all.
-The default is policy-drop-all.
-Therefore, for a segment to allow traffic among its own members, it requires a policy-forward-all policy for itself.
+The default behavior uses policy-drop-all.
+Therefore, for a segment to allow traffic among members, it requires a policy-forward-all policy.
 You can add any number of policies.

 The no from and default from commands clear the segment policy from the running-config.